 Thais never felt ashamed, however, either for her skin colour or her hair, although she has been mocked many times at school.
 In Brazil, since she is not considered black, racism has been heard more than experienced.
 Being younger, she did not realize that what could be cordial racism, to use the expression.
 She is aware that she can benefit from certain privileges because she’s light skin.
 However, she also experienced racism.

 Someone threw her a can because he thought she was African; Some people touched her hair.
-Som example about what she had to deal with.
+These are examples about what she had to deal with.
 This racism also stems from ignorance, snobbery.
 Some people have a lot of prejudices, who feel somehow superior to people of colour.
 Because of ignorance and snobbery, Thais sometimes feels compelled to adopt a condescending attitude to counter it.

 Because yes, she’s still struggling to be seen as a person and not a result of stereotypes.